aquametalabs/aquameta/docs/quickstart.md

 </div>
 ```

-## View Your App
+## 5. View Your App
-Finally, browse to the page that you created, whatever path you supplied for the Base Page, and you should see your Hello World widget.
+Browse to the page that you created, whatever path you supplied for the Base Page, and you should see your Hello World widget.

-## Open the Debugger
+## 6. Open the Debugger
 In the bottom right of your app, you should see the debugger.
 Check the checkbox, to bring up the list of widgets on the screen.
 Click into any widget to edit it.

-## Commit Changes
+## 7. Commit Changes
 Click the "commit" button, which brings up a list of staged and unstaged changes.
 Click "stage" for each row to stage for the next commit.
 Click "commit" to commit the changes, and supply a commit summary.

 ## Conclusion